mrstefangrimm/prfServo/README.md

 # prfServo
-Arduino Servo library for non-linear movement of Servo motors.
-A polynomial transformation up to order 3 enables you to separate the target position and the value written to the Servo.
+Arduino Servo library is a stateless wrapper to control Servo motors.
+A polynomial transformation up to order 3 enables you to separate the internal target position and the value written to the Servo.
 Up to 16 Servos can be controlled.
-This library is wrapper for existing Servo libraries such as "Servo.h" and the Adafruit Servo Shield.
+This library is wrapper for existing Servo libraries such as "Servo.h" or the Adafruit Servo Shield.

+y = a + bx + cx^2 + dx^3

+## prfServo2
+Whereas prfServo is a linear transformation prfServo2 is nonlinear and stateful.
+It lets you compensate the mechanical play.
+If direction is changed and the current position is already "better" than the calculated position.

+ y =

+- a + bx + cx^2 + dx^3, if x > xh and y > yh
+- a + bx + cx^2 + dx^3 + e + fx + gx^2 + hx^3, if x < xh and y < yh
+- 0, if (x > xh and y < yh) or (x < xh and y > yh)

 ## Project History
-At some point in my project I found out the the shafts that I was moving back and forth with my Servo motors did not have the same stroke length and din not move not linearly.
-What I needed was a function between the target position and the value written to the Servo; a polynomial.
+prfServo was written in 2018 for the *[LnR Actuator](https://www.instructables.com/id/Linear-and-Rotation-Actuator/)* for which the *[map function](https://www.arduino.cc/reference/en/language/functions/math/map/)* is not sufficient for the transformation of the Servo rotation to the shaft.

+In 2019, prfServo2 was added to not only support a correct transformation but also compensate the mechanical play.

 ## Examples
 Please have a look at the examples folder for several examples.

+### Memory Usage Example
+ prfServo<uint32_t, uint8_t, uint16_t, double> tenServos(&impl, 0x0777DD);
+Memory usage: 210 Bytes

+prfServo2<uint32_t, uint8_t, uint16_t, double> tenServos(&impl, 0x0777DD, 0x00000000);
+Memory usage: 340 Bytes

+### Processing Time Example
+ prfServo<uint32_t, uint8_t, uint16_t, double> tenServos(&impl, 0x0777DD);
+Process time (10 writes): 2.53 ms

+prfServo2<uint32_t, uint8_t, uint16_t, double> tenServos(&impl, 0x0777DD, 0x00000000);
+Process time (10 writes): 2.81 ms

 ## Types
 ### Template parameters